 Paying extra fees

 Some lenders may charge prepayment penalties, though it is not a usual practice.
 They can also charge application fees or origination fees.
-Although it does not make sense paying extra money for lower interest rates, it can still be a viable option depending on the money you are about to save.
+Although it does not make sense to pay extra money for lower interest rates, it can still be a viable option depending on the money you are about to save.

 Sometimes you can end up paying more